How To Motivate Your Church Volunteers – We Can Do It!

 Why not invite your workers for a meal every so often?

-Even the most mundane of tasks is so much more fun when you feel like you’re a part of a team.
+Even the most mundane of tasks is so much more fun when you feel like you’re part of a team.
 If you want to have motivated church volunteers, ensure they feel like they belong.

 Church work is people work and people work leaves people pooped.